irmen/prog8/docs/source/programming.rst

 if expression
 ^^^^^^^^^^^^^

+Similar to the if statement, but this time selects one of two possible values as the outcome of the expression, depending on the condition.
+You write it as ``if <condition>  <value1> else <value2>`` and it can be used anywhere an expression is used to assign or pass a value.
+The first value will be used if the condition is true, otherwise the second value is used.
-You can also use if..else as an *expression* instead of a statement.
-This expression selects one of two different values depending of the condition.
-Sometimes it may be more legible if you surround the condition expression with parentheses.
+Sometimes it may be more legible if you surround the condition expression with parentheses so it is better separated visually from the first value following it.
+You must always provide two alternatives to choose from, and they can only be values (expressions).
 An example, to select the number of cards to use depending on what game is played::

     ubyte numcards = if game_is_piquet  32 else 52